TuringLang/MCMCChains.jl/README.md

   Dict(:internals => ["d", "e"]))
 ```

-Or through the `set_section` function, which returns a new `Chains` object. `Chains` objects cannot be modified in place due to section map immutability:
+Or through the `set_section` function, which returns a new `Chains` object (as `Chains` objects cannot be modified in place due to section map immutability):

 ```julia
 chn2 = set_section(chn, Dict(:internals => ["d", "e"]))